elephantscale/es-training-new/course-outlines/Prompt-Engineering-ChatGPT-Generative-Models.md

 # Prompt Engineering, ChatGPT, and Generative Models

 (C) Copyright Elephant Scale
-April 3, 2023
+April 13, 2023

 ## Course Description

-* OpenAI with ChatGPT is eating the world with millions of signed-up users, and HuggingFace is the most popular library for deep learning.
+* OpenAI with ChatGPT is eating the world with over a hundred million of users, and HuggingFace is the most popular library for Deep Learning, based on Transformer Neural Network, and containing inside Keras and PyTorch,
 * This course introduces the students to Neural Networks, OpenAI, and AI in general.
-Then it goes into ChatGPT4, HuggingFace, and  OpenAI model and applies them to your work projects.
+Then it goes into ChatGPT4 and teaches how humans should use it.
+This is called prompts engineering.
-* It also teaches how to use ChatGPT for productive purposes, prompt engineering, and fine-tuning
+* Then it shows how to build applications on top of ChatGCP with the use of additional private company documents.
+* Finally, the students learn about the use of the HuggingFace library to evaluate and integrate ChatGCP competitors.

 ## After the course, you will be able to do the following tasks

-## Course objectives

-* By the end of this course, students will know...
-* How to understand the current state of the art in Deep Learning and AI
-* How to put the claims of AI to the test
+* Correctly use ChatGPT out of the box.
-* How to utilize the existing results through transfer learning, pre-training, and fine-tuning.
-* How to package your models for deployment.
-* How to create machine learning pipelines and improve them in production.
+* Improve ChatGPT performance with "prompts."
+* Further improve ChatGPT performance with machine-generated prompts and additional search services, such as Azure Retrieval-Augmented Generation (RAG)
+* Fine-tune open models with HuggingFace

 ## Audience
 * Developers, data scientists, team leads, project managers

 ## Skill Level

-* Intermediate
+* Beginner (day 1) to intermediate (days 2 and 3)

 ## Duration

 * Three days

 ## Prerequisites

 * General familiarity with machine learning